-Dog Bites: What Do I Do If I’m Bitten By A Dog?
+Dog Bites: What Should I Do If I’m Bitten By A Dog?

 Dogs are considered to be man’s best friend.
 But while dogs can be friendly and loyal, they can also act defensively if they’re hurt or feel threatened.